-Parameter Seabasin Results GEOLOGY Atlantic Only 7 metadata entries related to geology datasets were recorded, which hampers reliable statistics.
+Parameter Seabasin Ř Results GEOLOGY Atlantic • Only 7 metadata entries related to geology datasets were recorded, which hampers reliable statistics.
 Most of them concern the coastline.
-Two only are about seabed sediments, The literature survey stressed insufficient scale of the seabed substrate due to lack of resolution in coastal zones and lack of knowledge in deep waters.
-A wealth of sediment samples in analogue form are still unexploited.
-There is a lack of information on vertical land motion (see point on GPS measurements in physics/sea level section) Black Sea General geological maps exist but the resolution should be improved.
-There is a general lack of the sediment sea bed data.
-Mediterranean The characteristics categories in this theme are several: coastal geomorphology, concentration of suspended particulate material in the water column, depositional environment, lithology, sedimentary structure.
-The availability indicators for this theme are dominantly "fully adequate" with the exception of sedimentary structure data sets where the score is "not adequate".
-The appropriateness indicators are dominantly "not adequate" and "partly adequate".
-A sediment mass balance cannot be developed for any part of the basin.
+Two only are about seabed sediments,.
+The literature survey stressed insufficient scale of the seabed substrate due to lack of resolution in coastal zones and lack of knowledge in deep waters. • A wealth of sediment samples in analogue form are still unexploited. • There is a lack of information on vertical land motion (see point on GPS measurements in physics/sea level section) Black Sea General geological maps exist but the resolution should be improved. • There is a general lack of the sediment sea bed data.
+Mediterranean • The characteristics categories in this theme are several: coastal geomorphology, concentration of suspended particulate material in the water column, depositional environment, lithology, sedimentary structure. • The availability indicators for this theme are dominantly "fully adequate" with the exception of sedimentary structure data sets where the score is "not adequate". • The appropriateness indicators are dominantly "not adequate" and "partly adequate". • A sediment mass balance cannot be developed for any part of the basin.
 Data are not available only in the literature.
-This is the single one product that cannot even be started to be developed.
-Coastal geomorphology is the most unfit for use with all "partly adequate" and "not adequate" approximateness indicators.
-Seabed slope Baltic Finer seabed slope products are needed, especially for Wind farm siting.
+This is the single one product that cannot even be started to be developed. • Coastal geomorphology is the most unfit for use with all "partly adequate" and "not adequate" appropriateness indicators.
+Seabed slope Baltic • Finer seabed slope products are needed, especially for Wind farm siting.
 Sediments Atlantic • () models will need to use finer grid resolutions to account for local effects, such as coastal evolution and sediment transport.
-Baltic There is a lack of sediment concentration observations in river discharge; Existing seabed sediment and substrate type data are useful in general wind farm siting assessment but not in refined wind farm siting design.
-North Sea The Climate and Coastal Protection challenge found that, on the scale of the North Sea basin, no sediment data was discovered that could enable calculation of annual sediment mass balance at the coast for each NUTS3 region.
-Indeed, any usable data for non-experts is rare, since those datasets that are available require expert processing.
+Baltic There is a lack of sediment concentration observations in river discharge; • Existing seabed sediment and substrate type data are useful in general wind farm siting assessment but not in refined wind farm siting design.
+North Sea • enable calculation of annual sediment mass balance at the coast for each NU153 region.
+Indeed, any usable data for hon-experts is rare, since those datasets that are available require expert processing.
 For example, geology data from EMODnet, OneGeology or the European Atlas of the Seas provided only a rough indication of sediments near the coast.